lassebaerlandstrand/TDT4140-Flashy/flashy/README_GET_STARTED.md

 Within /flashy
 - Add the `firebase-secret-credentials.json`
     - Ask Mikael about this
-- Create a new file called `env.local` and add the necessary values following the `env.local.example` file
+- Create a new file called `.env.local` and add the necessary values following the `env.local.example` file
     - Ask Mikael about this

 # Running the development server